by Tassanawan Malai |

 Highlights :

-- Learn about the history of elephants and their behavior.
+• Learn more about the history of elephants and their behavior.

-- Feed, touch and observe the elephants – no riding
+• Feeding, touching and watching the elephants – no riding

-- Bathing elephants in a local river and give them a mud bath
+• Bathing elephants in a local river and giving them a mud bath

 Hug Elephant Sanctuary was founded by a small group of local people to improve the quality of life for the elephants they rescued from all over Thailand and for the people in the community.

-This unforgettable tour is all about how to safely and sustainably interact with elephants without riding them.
+This unforgettable tour is about how to safely and sustainably interact with elephants without riding them in their natural environment in the jungle.
 You and your family can look forward to a personalized experience as you spend the day learning about the elephants’ unique history and then feeding and playing with them in the beautiful jungle.

 After a scenic drive through the Chiang Mai countryside, you’ll take a short walk through the local forest and meet with a local English-speaking guide and a mahout of the Karen hill tribes.
 He’ll briefly talk about the general history of elephants in Thailand and then give you traditional Karen clothing to wear.